yixuanh/PXStools/README.md

 ``PXSgl`` : conducts group LASSO-based procedure on a set of given exposures to build a poly-exposure risk score for a single phenotype.
 It is recommended that the inputed exposures for ``PXSgl`` are the signficant associations from the XWAS to minimize sample loss.

+``delta_pred`` : calculates the change in predictive power between two models, e.g. one with and without PXS.
+For linear mdoels, a change in R2 wil be reported; for logistic regression models, a change in AUC will be reported; for Cox regresison modelx, a change in C index will be reported.

+conducts group LASSO-based procedure on a set of given exposures to build a poly-exposure risk score for a single phenotype.
+It is recommended that the inputed exposures for ``PXSgl`` are the signficant associations from the XWAS to minimize sample loss.

 ## Options
 In ``xwas``, ``PXS``, and ``PXSgl`` functions, the user can input any set of exposures of interest.
 It is also possible to run different types of regression analysis including ``lm`` for linear models, ``logistic`` for binary phenotypes, and ``cox`` for cox regression.
 The user can choose a set of covariates to adjust for at each stage of the analysis as well as which exposure factors to remove from the analysis.